Grant Process FAQ

 Possibly.
 Although a church is ineligible from applying for a grant, a separate tax-exempt public charity that is not under the umbrella of the church, synagogue or other body of worship can apply if the grant is for a project that is not restricted to a particular faith, denomination or religion.

-Why can’t we use the funds for “operating funds”?
+Why can’t we use the funds for operating funds?

 - Carry Directors and Officers Insurance as well as General Liability Insurance.

-How do we submit the Letter of Intent to Apply?
+How do we submit the LOI?

-What is the deadline for the Letter of Intent to Apply?
+What is the deadline for the LOI?

-The deadline for the Letter of Intent is April 30, 2023.
+The deadline for the LOI is May 15, 2024.

 Why do we need a copy of the Dept. of Treasury letter granting 501(c)(3) status for our organization?